Cisco Unified Communications Manager Administration considerations

 - If one or more line members are logged into the hunt pilot and are in an idle state, and if no calls are queued, then the call is extended to the line member that has been idle for the longest period of time

-- If a line member does not answer a queue-enabled call, that line member is logged off automatically
+- If a line member does not answer a queue-enabled call, that line member is logged off the hunt group only if the setting "Automatically Logout Hunt Member on No Answer" is selected on the line group page

 - While the caller is in the queue they may hear Music On Hold and a repeating (customizable) periodic announcement